 If I could travel north every weekend, I would.
-And if I could choose, I’d go to Camusdarach beach, between the small settlements of Arisaig and Mallaig.
+And if I could choose, I’d go to Camusdarach beach, between of Arisaig and Mallaig.

 Although ‘famous’ thanks to the 1983 film Local Hero, the bay is tranquil and in off-season can be practically deserted.
 It may be far to go just to escape, but it’s worth it for the scenery and the seclusion.

 The A830 will take you past looming hills and bottomless lochs, close to the photogenic ‘Harry Potter viaduct’ and finally to the lower coasts of Morar.